Atti, Jalandhar: Caste

-The village has population of 1579 and in the village most of the villagers are from schedule caste (SC) which has constitutes 38.19% of total population of the village and it doesn't have any Schedule Tribe (ST) population.
+The village has population of 1579 and most of the villagers are from schedule caste (SC), constituting 38.19% of the total population.
+The village doesn't have any Schedule Tribe (ST) population.

 Education

 Atti has a Co-educational Primary with Upper Primary and Secondary school (Shri Dashmesh Convent S. Atti School) which was founded in 1999.

 Transport

 Rail

 The nearest train station is situated in Goraya and Ludhiana Jn Railway Station is 25 km away from the village.

 Air

 The nearest domestic airport is 43 km away in Ludhiana and the nearest international airport is 135 km away in Amritsar other nearest international airport is located in Chandigarh.